Friday, July 11, 2025

 Famous Last Words

 These human “dogs” came howling and bellowing rumors, slander, and lies about David.
 Why didn’t they fear that they might be held accountable for their words?
-Because they were practical atheists and in the employ of the king so, they feared neither God nor man.
+Because they were practical atheists and in the employ of the king, they feared neither God nor man.
 As verse 7 describes.

 There they are, bellowing with their mouths